 – Sometimes, when you get the check, the tip is already included.
 It might be way more than you wanted to tip.
 Let them know and tip what you think the service was worth.

 – I always tried to find places with plastic tables and chairs.
 It might not look too luxurious, but these are usually the places where the locals eat.
 Most of the time those places are way cheaper and the food is great.

 I’ve stayed in two different places in Isla Holbox:

 – Casa Frida Holbox (apartment)

 Both of them were great!
 You can book a room easily through

 Booking.com.
 It might be hard to get a working wifi connection in Isla Holbox, so make sure to book ahead.

-Would you like to read more about Mexico?
+Would you like to read more about traveling in Mexico?